Hands As Dangerous As Swords: How the Iron Age Influenced Eastern and Western Martial Arts

 From this, differences in swords, their intentions, their design, and how they are used arise.

 Those who wielded Samurai swords had to contend with certain specific armor styles and not chainmail armor of the early Roman Republic.
-Actually, Roman chainmail could easily handle the slashes of a samurai sword, but thrusts cut straight through linked chainmail.
-Different swords have to be developed in different time periods and these uniquely different swords might require different training methods and approaches to fighting.
-These variances can have an effect on how bare-knuckle fighting arts are performed.
+Actually, Roman chainmail could easily handle a samurai sword's slashes, but thrusts cut straight through linked chainmail.
+Different swords have to be developed at different times, and these uniquely different swords might require different training methods and approaches to fighting.
+These variances can affect how bare-knuckle fighting arts are performed.

 Why so?
 Because many bare-knuckle striking and grappling systems derive from sword techniques.